Does Fluoride During Pregnancy Affect Child’s IQ?

 Key Strategies

-• Brushing and Flossing: Regular brushing and flossing can help to remove plaque and food particles from teeth and prevent the buildup of bacteria that can lead to cavities.
+• Brushing and Flossing: Consistent brushing and flossing are key to removing plaque and food debris, preventing bacteria buildup and cavities.

-• Regular Dental Cleanings: Routine dental visits and cleanings remove harmful bacteria that can lead to tooth decay and gum disease.
+• Regular Dental Cleanings: Frequent dental check-ups and cleanings are crucial for eliminating bacteria that cause tooth decay and gum disease.

 Other Techniques for Fighting Tooth Decay